 Many people with cancer may experience strong emotions, including fear, anger, or sadness.
 Most family members and friends want to offer their help and support.
 But it can be difficult to discuss cancer with someone who has never had the disease.

 Support groups are a good place to connect with other people coping with cancer.
-Connecting with a survivor of the same type of cancer who has faced the same issues you are facing may also help.
+Connecting one-on-one with a survivor of the same type of cancer who has faced the same issues you are facing may also help.
 Many organizations offer “buddy programs” that match you with a survivor of the same type of cancer.
-Through this relationship, you get one-on-one support throughout your cancer treatment.
+Through this relationship, you get personalized support throughout your cancer treatment.

 Lung Cancer Alliance Phone Buddy Program matches people living with lung cancer with volunteers who have completed or are going through lung cancer treatment.
 Caregivers and family members also can be matched with a buddy who is coping with a similar situation.

 To find out more about buddy and support programs offered by other organizations, review a list of general cancer groups and cancer-specific resources.

 This list is provided for informational purposes only.
 Cancer.Net and ASCO do not endorse the content, operators, products, or services of such applications and websites and are not responsible directly or indirectly for any damages or injury caused by or in connection with use of any content, products, or services available through third-party applications and websites.
 As always, be sure to talk with your health care team about any questions you may have about information you find.